 I couldn’t even start imagining how living in this place would be like, but I sure know I would love to experience it someday.
 Maybe not here, maybe not even in Germany, but staying overnight in a castle should be on everyone’s bucket list!

-One thing to have in mind is that parking next to the castle is 2 EUR, and the fee for visiting the castle’s garden was also 2 EUR/person (only paid in cash, since they don’t accept card).
+One thing to have in mind is that parking next to the castle is 2 EUR, and the fee for visiting the castle’s garden was also 2 EUR/person (only paid in cash, since they don’t accept cards).

 After the last castle visit, we headed back to Munich, where I had the chance to rediscover Bavaria’s capital for two days in Summer.